Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

       Blades", tying them to Hestia).
 He promised to pay back the debt quickly and prove her investment wasn't regretted.
     * Hephaestus gave final advice and dismissed them with gruff amusement.
+* **(Day 14 Afternoon - Workshop Visit):** Isaiah returned to the workshop after his successful delve.
+He subtly drew her attention while cloaked.
+He approached and presented a 10,000 Valis payment towards his debt, weeks ahead of the next installment's due date, mentioning it was from today's delve and stating the Hearthfire Blades were performing exceptionally.
+Hephaestus accepted the payment, impressed by his punctuality and ability to earn.
+Isaiah then offered his capabilities in "many ways" beyond standard adventuring to help settle the debt.
+Hephaestus acknowledged the offer with pragmatic interest, stating she would consider it if a suitable task arose, implicitly validating his broader potential.

 **Hephaestus's Perception of Isaiah:**
 * **Intrigued Anomaly:** Views Isaiah as a highly intriguing and potentially valuable anomaly.
 A Level 1 with G-Rank potential (which she likely sensed) and significant nerve, achieving unusual success.
 * **Sharp Discernment:** Was genuinely impressed by his ability to intuit the specific flaw in the Adamantite blades,